wijnen/webgame/tutorial/tutorial.md

 a browser to http://localhost:8891 to see the title screen.
 When you create a game there, it will show you an empty screen that allows you to leave.

-* Read: non-game
+* Read: non-game.gpy
 * Exercise: Make it run.
-Don't copy and paste; type everything.

 ## Example 1: Simple working scene
 This program displays some objects.
 The objects have been designed in Blender.
 The example uses the default monkey head with a texture that is all the same color, which makes it hard to see that it is a monkey head.

-* Read: static, html/static.js, html/monkey.blend
+* Read: static.gpy, html/static.js, html/monkey.blend
 * Exercise: Design a different object and place three of them in a triangle.

 ## Example 2: Stop motion scene
 This demonstrates communication from the server to the clients.

-* Read: stop-motion, html/stop-motion.js
+* Read: stop-motion.gpy, html/stop-motion.js
 * Exercise: Create a scene with two actors and control them with the server.

 ## Example 3: Scripted animations